The Ivory Game: Impact

 The filmmakers' goal is to show the complexities of the multi-million dollar ivory trade throughout The Ivory Game and is meant to incite a worldwide call to stop the ivory trade.
 While the impact of the film remains to be seen, The Playlist states that "a better film would have taken aim at the roots of poaching and ivory as a status symbol, but The Ivory Game still manages to incite the necessary outrage".

+Boniface Malyango

 On March 3, 2017, in Dodoma, Tanzania the poachers that this documentary was based on were convicted in a magistrate’s court to 12 years in prison, after being convicted of leading organized crime.

-Poacher Boniface Methew Malyango, nicknamed "The Devil Has No Mercy", who was the subject of this documentary, his brothers Lucas Mathayo Malyango and Abdallah Ally Chaoga were arrested in October 2015 while attempting to smuggle 118 elephant tusks worth over $863,000.
+Poacher Boniface Methew Malyango, nicknamed "The Devil Has No Mercy", who has been connected to 15 poaching gangs across 5 countries, and has poached around 1,000 elephants, and supplied ivory to Yang Fenglan, who was the subject of this documentary, his brothers Lucas Mathayo Malyango and Abdallah Ally Chaoga were arrested on October 29, 2015 while attempting to smuggle 118 elephant tusks worth over $863,000.
+Malyango attempted to get his sentence appealed in 2018, but was dismissed.